nvim-tree/nvim-tree.lua/README.md

   hijack_cursor       = false,
   -- updates the root directory of the tree on `DirChanged` (when your run `:cd` usually) update_cwd          = false,
+  -- show lsp diagnostics in the signcolumn lsp_diagnostics     = false,
   -- update the focused file on `BufEnter`, un-collapses the folders recursively until it finds the file update_focused_file = {
     -- enables the feature